cpske/programming1/Home.md

 ### Recommended Book

 *Big Java, 5th Ed.* by Cay Horstmann.
 Book is easy to read, but long.
-Horstmann is a popular Java book author; works include *Core Java* (favorite of programmers) and *Object-oriented Design & Patterns* (favorite among SKE students).
+Horstmann has written many popular Java books, including *Core Java* (favorite of programmers) and *Object-oriented Design & Patterns* (favorite among SKE students).

 [Contact me](Contact.md) for how to get *Big Java*.